YannickKae/DIY-ETF-Investing/README.md

 ## Portfolio Tracking & Rebalancing

-Users must input their total portfolio value, including new funds to be invested, and the amounts invested in each ETF from their target allocation. the spreadsheet then identifies over- or under-investments in each ETF, aiding decisions on rebalancing (buying or selling) or where to allocate the new funds.
+Users must input their total portfolio value, including new funds to be invested, and the amounts invested in each ETF from their target allocation.
+The spreadsheet then identifies over- or under-investments in each ETF, aiding decisions on rebalancing (buying or selling) or where to allocate the new funds.

 ## Information

 Additional theoretical background information about the portfolio elements is available on the second sheet of the Excel file, named *Information*.

-Note that this model is based on ESG products, but that's no necessity.
+Note that this model is based on ESG products, but that's not a necessity.
 The allocation logic elaborated above remains the same.